DesignOps & Leadership

 Onboarding: Help users get started quickly after purchasing their barcode to onboard with GS1 Canada.
 They’ll need GS1 Canada’s services to populate product data and conduct business in the supply chain industry.

-Single view of product: After obtaining a product barcode and preparing it for market, users must input standardized product information, including contents, nutritional facts, allergens, and certifications.
-The Single View of Product provides sellers with a comprehensive assessment of their product’s data excellence, ensuring it meets industry standards and is ready for business with trading partners and retailers.
+After obtaining a barcode, sellers enter standardized product data such as contents, nutrition, allergens, and certifications.
+The Single View of Product provides a comprehensive assessment of data quality, ensuring products meet industry standards and are ready for retailers and trading partners.

 Search and extract product data: A key feature for retailers to extract product information, supporting logistics, planograms, seasonal product identification, marketing campaigns, daily shopping flyers, and overall customer engagement and safety through accurate product data.